Well-quasi-ordered classes of bounded clique-width: From Interpretations to Nested Trees

-\AP Two elements $x \treelt[\t] y$ such that $\spt(x) = \spt(y) = k$ are \intro{$k$-neighbours} if $\spt(x \colon y) \geq k$.
-Along every branch, being \kl{$k$-neighbours} is an equivalence relation on the nodes of the branch that take value $k$ in the split.
-A \kl{split} thus induces a hierarchical structure on each branch based on its \kl{$k$-neighbourhoods}.
+\AP Let us fix a branch $B$ of $\aTree$, that is, a maximal set of nodes of $\aTree$ that are pairwise comparable for $\treeleq$.
+Two nodes $x$ and $y$ of $B$ are \intro{directed $k$-neighbours} if $\spt(x) = \spt(y) = k$ and $\spt(x \colon y) \geq k$.
+These two nodes are \intro{$k$-neighbours} if they are \kl{directed $k$-neighbours} in either direction.
+This defines an equivalence relation on the nodes of $B$ for every $k \in \set{1, \dots, N}$, and a \kl{split} thus induces a hierarchical structure on each branch based on its \reintro{$k$-neighbourhoods}.
 We illustrate the situation in \cref{split-on-branch:fig}.
 We refer to the value of $\spt(x)$ as the \reintro{split depth} of the node $x$.